drupalninja/drupalx_ai/files/README.md

 ## Files

 - `default-system-prompt.txt` - The default system prompt used when no custom prompt is configured in the admin interface.
-- `sample-components.json` - Sample UI component definitions used by the AI for generating pages.
+- `json-import-schema.json` - JSON Import schema definitions used by the AI for generating pages.
 - `card.png` - Default placeholder image used when no other images are available.
 - `lucide-icon-names.txt` - List of available Lucide icon names for use in components.